Take Five: Employment, e-yuan and elections

 The earnings season so far has been heartening, with some 65% of reported results exceeding expectations, topping the usual 51% watermark.

-European bank shares (.SX7P) have risen more than 20% this year outstripping a 10% rise on the broader STOXX 600 index (.STOXX), thanks also to a rise in bond yields.
+European bank shares have risen more than 20% this year outstripping a 10% rise on the broader STOXX 600 index, thanks also to a rise in bond yields.

 Announcements of more dividends and buybacks should be another tailwind, prompting investors to re-engage with the old continent.